 Why You Shouldn’t Give Up On Education After A Career Break

-But continuing with higher education doesn’t necessarily mean studying on campus for another degree; it means finding a program that suits your lifestyle and importantly will advance your career.
+But continuing with higher education doesn’t necessarily mean studying on campus for another degree.
+It simply means finding a program that suits your lifestyle and more importantly will advance your career.

-The globalisation of the economy has opened up once-unavailable access to opportunities within and outside of Australia; on the flip side, however, it also has given employers access to a wider pool of candidates, making the workforce market more competitive.
-So the more specialised and knowledgeable you can be, the better you can stand out.
+The globalisation of the economy has opened up opportunities that were once unavailable within and outside of Australia.
+On the flip side, however, it also has given employers access to a wider pool of candidates, making the workforce market more competitive.
+So, the more specialised and knowledgeable you can be, the better you can stand out.

 Degree or certificate

 A masters isn’t your only option for higher education.
 There are graduate certificates and diplomas that might make more sense for your career goals.

 If you want to enter a new field but your previous background is not very relevant to the new direction, you may want to go for the more in-depth master’s degree.
 This will provide you with more context and a more solid grounding to make your career change.

 If you already are on the career path of your choice but want to further improve your knowledge to become more effective, then a certificate program might do.
 Taking up a graduate diploma or certificate program in your current field will give you the chance to specialise your knowledge and find a niche.
 It can also be your ticket to a higher salary range when you re-enter the workforce.

 If you’re wanting to stay within your current field but you’ve gained experience beyond your qualification level, you can look into Recognised Prior Learning.

 Recognised Prior Learning or RPL is a pathway to your qualification that takes into account your vast work experience.
 With RPL you can gain a qualification without studying.